DxCx/graphql-rxjs/README.md

 There is no much to document, all GraphQL documentation are relevant for here.
 See more complete documentation at http://graphql.org/ and http://graphql.org/graphql-js/.

+## Versioning

+I'll be trying to follow along with `graphql-js` versions, so basiclly, each graphql-js version should have a working graphql-rxjs package with it.

 ## API